rjankie/qafedev.github.io/11_AdvancedWebApplicationTopics.md

 Leave everything as it is except the value for user name of  user connecting to the database.
 Change it to the name of proxy user.
 Changing user name can also be done in application runtime.

 2-    Add the created datastore to the one of event in presentation-tier.
-It’s up to Qafe application developer to find an appropriate event to put the created datastore.
+It’s up to QAFE application developer to find an appropriate event to put the created datastore.

 3-    Go to resource-tier in your created qafe application.
 Go to the datasource which you want to use to connect to the VPD enabled database.
 Add the property "proxy-connection" with value “true”.
 You get something like: